 - Resolving Tax Problems – Almost every business owner has a tax problem that will require the help of an accountant eventually.
 Examples include representation at IRS audits, payroll tax problems, and IRS payment plans.

 If you are not sure where to start to find an accountant, there are many resources to try.
 Begin by asking those you know who own businesses.
 Most work with or know of an accountant that has a long-standing positive reputation.
 Next, try Yelp for local accountants.
+You can also search for a freelance accountant.
+If you already heave a bookkeeper, you can help them get the best accounting certifications online.
 Lastly, there are online directories, such as GoodAccountants.com.

 Starting and managing a successful small business is bone-crushing hard work; ask anyone you know who does it.
 Simply writing a great business plan isn’t enough.
 That’s why you need the services of a trusted advisor, your accountant, who can help you make informed business and financial decisions.